abidh0601/DataVis-Coronavirus/README.md

 2."DAY(Count Date)" should be set as a mark along with SUM(Case Count) under the "Latittude(generated)" mark.
 This contains COVID-19 data.

-3."SUM(Rental Inventory") should be set as a mark along with DAY(Rent Date) under "Latitude(generated)" 2 mark.
+3."SUM(Rental Inventory") should be set as a mark along with DAY(Rent Date) under "Latitude(generated)2" mark.
 This contains rental inventory data.

+4."Longitude (generated" should be put in the columns field

+5. There should be two "Latitude (generated" tables int the rows field.
+One should contain COVID-19 data(see 2) and the other should contain rental inventory data (see 3).

 Location filter: